ste7en/Animations_PlaygroundBook/README.md

 ### It explains how to do simple animations in UIKit using UIImageViews with alternating frames.
 You can set some parameters like the duration of the animation.

 #### The main character is my English Bulldog, Lord.
-Every page is like an adventure with him and it has been tought for children.
+Every page is like an adventure with him and it has been thought for children.
 All the assets are vectors and you can find it in the helper folder; their style is  flat design and I used some files from freepik.com

 ![Lord](Helper_files/Screenshots/page0.png)